pavelrevak/mpytool/README.md

 MPY tool - manage files on devices running MicroPython

-It is an alternative to the official [mpremote](https://docs.micropython.org/en/latest/reference/mpremote.html) and [ampy](https://github.com/scientifichackers/ampy).
+It is an alternative to the official [mpremote](https://docs.micropython.org/en/latest/reference/mpremote.html).

 Target of this project is cleaner code, better performance, and improved verbose output.